 Are Most Medical Mistakes Preventable?

 Medical mistakes are not something many people think about until the time approaches for them to undergo some sort of medical procedure.
 However, researchers say that medical errors one of the leading causes of death in this country.
-At the Weitz Firm, we are dedicated to helping victims of medical errors secure the compensation they are entitled to.
+At The Weitz Firm, LLC, we are dedicated to helping victims of medical errors secure the compensation they are entitled to.
 No victim should be left without recourse when a medical professional messes up.
 Today, our Philadelphia medical malpractice attorneys want to discuss whether or not most medical mistakes are preventable.

 A story by NBC News this year reaffirms what hour Philadelphia medical malpractice lawyers have been saying over the last few years – that preventable medical errors are a major problem in this country.